-- Only for members in good standing of FPSE member locals; - Only when accompanied by a work plan, including a reporting requirement; - Up to 18.75 % (3/16th)1 of the prevailing Kwantlen Faculty Association's (KFA) contract and set a t the KFA Full-time Regular and Non-Regular Type 2 Faculty Members' top of scale salary (i.e., Step 11 + Stipend); and, - FPSE does not pay member directly for release time.
-(2022) - 1.5.2.
-FPSE appointees who receive stipends or per diems must revert them to FPSE to pay for release time and any other expenses incurred.
-(2000) - 1.5.3.
-Remuneration for the positions of Past President, Vice-Presidents, and Members-at-Large shall be paid either through release time or, if it is not feasible for the individual to accommodate such release time, through an equivalent cash stipend to the local.
-(1995, 2013) - 1.5.4.
-FPSE does not pay members of local for the activist work they do in service of FPSE, as either individuals, or as members of committees.
-(2022) - 1.5.5.
+- Only for members in good standing of FPSE member locals; - Only when accompanied by a work plan, including a reporting requirement; - Up to 18.75 % (3/16th)2 of the prevailing Kwantlen Faculty Association's (KFA) contract and set a t the KFA Full-time Regular and Non-Regular Type 2 Faculty Members' top of scale salary (i.e., Step 11 + Stipend); and, - FPSE does not pay member directly for release time. - FPSE does not "bank" unused release time or monies, on behalf of either member locals or released individuals, for future payouts.
+(2022, 2023) - 1.5.2.FPSE appointees who receive stipends or per diems must revert them to FPSE to pay for release time and any other expenses incurred.(2000) - 1.5.3.FPSE does not pay members of local for the activist work they do in service of FPSE, as either individuals, or as members of committees.(2022) - 1.5.4.
 The Chair of the Non-Regular Faculty Committee is awarded one section of release per year.
 (2022)